ChandSuma/self-reflection-catalog/README.md

 - Did I procrastinate today?
 Why (not)?
 - What problems did I encounter today?
     - Did I solve it / them?
 Why or why not and how?
+- Have I avoided a difficult situation today or have I mastered it?

 ### Financial Independence
 - How much did I spend today / this week / this month?